Aaron Ross: Professional career

-New York Giants
+New York Giants (first stint)

-Ross was drafted in the first round (20th overall) of the 2007 NFL Draft by the New York Giants.
-He was one of seven Longhorns selected by professional football teams in the 2007 NFL Draft.
+Ross was selected in the first round (20th overall) of the 2007 NFL draft by the New York Giants.
+He was one of seven Longhorns selected by professional football teams in the 2007 NFL draft.
 The others were Michael Griffin (number 19 overall), Justin Blalock (number 39 overall), Tim Crowder (number 56 overall), Brian Robison (number 102 overall), Tarell Brown (number 147 overall), Kasey Studdard (number 183 overall).
 Lyle Sendlein and Selvin Young were not drafted but signed with NFL teams as free agents.

 He had first and second career interceptions in week five against the New York Jets, returning his second for his first career touchdown in the same game.
 As a rookie, Ross recorded 42 tackles, 2.5 tackles for a loss, 1.5 sacks, 9 passes defended and 3 interceptions which he returned a total of 51 yards including a 43-yard touchdown.
 Later that year, Ross helped the Giants win Super Bowl XLII by starting at corner, recording 12 tackles, 2 tackles for a loss and a pass defended in the Giants' four playoff games.
 The team beat the New England Patriots in that game.

 In his second NFL season in 2008, Ross recorded 52 tackles (4 for loss), 8 passes defended and 3 interceptions (58 return yards including a 50-yard TD).
-The Giants went 12–4 that year, good for the best record in the NFC, but fell to the rivaled Philadelphia Eagles in the Divisional Round of the 2008–09 NFL playoffs.
+The Giants went 12–4 that year, good for the best record in the NFC, but fell to the rivaled Philadelphia Eagles in the divisional round of the 2008–09 NFL playoffs.

 Ross missed the first 9 games of the 2009 season due to an injured hamstring.
 He returned in November to play 4 games before re-injuring the hamstring in mid-December.
 The Giants, despite being out of the playoff picture, ultimately placed Ross on the injured reserve list on December 31, 2009, just days before the final game of the season.

 Just prior to the 2011 campaign, Ross's teammate Terrell Thomas was placed on injured reserve, which landed Ross the starting job for the season.
 The Giants would go on to win Super Bowl XLVI that season against the Patriots again.

-Ross has recorded 200 tackles, 2.5 sacks, 33 passes defended, and 10 interceptions in 65 NFL games (41 starts).

 Jacksonville Jaguars

 The Jacksonville Jaguars signed cornerback Ross to a three-year, $15 million contract during the March free agency period in 2012.
 The transition to Jacksonville was difficult for Ross, who won two Super Bowls in New York, as the Jaguars finished 2–14, tied for the league's worst record.

 His brief tenure in Jacksonville saw Ross battling through injuries and struggling in coverage.
 Ross drew the ire of Jaguars fans by describing his time in Jacksonville as "a nice paid vacation to Florida".
 He later apologized.

-Ross was released after the start of free agency on March 8, 2013 by newly hired general manager Dave Caldwell.
+Ross was released after the start of free agency on March 8, 2013, by newly hired general manager Dave Caldwell.